bobleesj/try-swift-beginner-workshop-plan/README.md

 - Be able to use capture lists to prevent the unique behavior.

 ### 9.2 Intro to Automatic Reference Counting
-- Be able to how allocation/deallocation is managed by the `ARC`
+- Be able to how allocation/deallocation is managed by the `ARC`.

 ### 9.3 The difference between `weak` and `unowned`
-- Be able to differentiate between weak and unowned
+- Be able to differentiate between weak and unowned.

 > **Note:** Intermediate to advanced topics including [the delegate pattern](https://www.bobthedeveloper.io/blog/the-complete-understanding-of-swift-delegate-and-data-source), [lazy init with closure](https://www.bobthedeveloper.io/blog/swift-lazy-initialization-with-closures), [@escaping](https://www.andrewcbancroft.com/2017/04/26/what-in-the-world-is-an-escaping-closure-in-swift/